Decades of experience representing patients

 - Prilosec – This is a medication for chronic heartburn, and it was found that long term use could lead to bone fractures, kidney injury and disease, intestinal infections, and dementia.
 Several lawsuits are pending in multidistrict litigation.

 - Uloric – This is a medication used to treat gout, an inflammatory condition that happens when blood levels of uric acid are high.
 Uloric has been linked to an increased risk of cardiac death due to heart attack and stroke.
 Although the FDA required a black box safety warning for Uloric, which is the most severe FDA warning, the agency did not withdraw the drug from the market.
-Lawsuits are in the early stages.

 - Valsartan – This medication is used to treat high blood pressure, and due to contamination from carcinogenic chemicals, it caused liver failure, liver tumors and other types of cancer.
 Multiple manufacturers whose drugs were formulated in India and China, faced lawsuits for contamination that caused cancer.